atmiya0/EECS4461_Team14_Project/README.md

 # §B. How to run the simulation (installation steps, commands).
 - Download the three code file from [src](src) folder.
 - Download the dependencies from [requirements.txt](requirements.txt).
+- Extract each of the files to a new folder.
-- Open the files in VS Code.
+- Open the new folder in VS Code.
+- Note: Make sure in the terminal, you are in the newly created folder directory before you install the dependencies and run the application.
 - Install the dependencies by:
   ```sh
   pip install -r requirements.txt